ghusta/strutsspringdataexample/strutsspringdataexample/README.md

 Spring plugin (see the pom.xml) will cause Spring to inject the services classes into the Struts 2 Action Support classes.

-The service class
-also uses the JPA @PersistenceContext annotation to mark which instance field Spring should use to inject the EntityManager object.
+The service class also uses the JPA @PersistenceContext annotation to mark which instance field Spring should use to inject the EntityManager object.
 The PersonRepository bean that Spring creates will use that EntityManager object.

 In the service class the PersonRepository that is needed is annotated with Spring's @Autowired annotation.

-Testing, Building, and Running The Application Using Maven
+## Testing, Building, and Running The Application Using Maven

 After downloading the zipped project archive, unzip it.
 Navigate to the project's root folder - root folder is named strutsspringdataexample (the pom.xml file should be in this folder).

-To run the tests use mvn -e clean test.
+To run the tests use `mvn -e clean test`.

 To run the application on the Jetty Servlet container use mvn -e jetty:run